stevencohn/OneMore/README.md

 OneMore keeps track of footnotes and will automatically reorder them to keep them numbered sequentially from the top of the page.
 If you delete a footnote, it again will renumber the remaining footnotes so there are no gaps.
 Pretty slick, huh?

+<a name="lookup"></a>
+### Context Menu and Custom Search Engines

+As mentioned above, OneMore adds commands to the context menu that appears when you right-click on the body of a page.
+Additionally, you can define your own custom search engines to add to the context menu.

+The search engines dialog, accessible from the Extras menu, lets you add search engines.
+If you add one engine then that is shown directly in the page context menu.
+If you add more than one engine, then a submenu is added to the context menu with a list of engines that you define.

+_Note that you need to restart OneNote when modifying the search engine list.
+Sadly, there is no way to dynamically reload the context menu without restarting._

+Select a phrase, or place the text cursor in the middle of a word, and choose your search engine.
+Your default Web browser is opened, search for your selecte content using the selected engine.

 <a name="dark"></a>
 ### Office Black Theme and Custom Page Background